Skip to content

 The SessionIdentity gRPC service

-Workloads call these from inside their gVisor sandbox to mint session-scoped credentials that survive worker migration:
+Workloads call these from inside their sandbox to mint session-scoped credentials that survive worker migration:

-• MintCert(MintCertRequest) - X.509 cert with a SPIFFE URI scoped to the same app/user/session.
+• MintCert(MintCertRequest) - an X.509 cert (returned as a DER chain, leaf-first) scoped to the same app/user/session.

-The workload authenticates either with its K8s service-account bearer token (the pod identity) or with an mTLS client cert; ateapi attests the session metadata and signs.
+The workload authenticates either with its K8s service-account bearer token (the pod identity) or with an mTLS client cert; ateapi checks that the credential belongs to the pod currently mapped to the requested session, then signs.

 The workflow engine

-All actor state transitions go through a small workflow engine that:
+All actor state transitions go through a small generic workflow engine that runs a workflow as a list of idempotent steps.
+Each workflow:

-4. Returns Aborted to the caller if the lock is held by someone else.
+3. Returns Aborted to the caller if the lock is already held.

 flowchart LR